JanKosminski/HousingPricesInPoland/README.md

 ### Model Training

-The part of repository in subdirectories called "data_processing" and "training" were used to train XGBoost Regressor model it uses most basic hypertuning method using scikit-learn RandomizedSearchCV below is the before and after comparison:
+The part of repository in subdirectories called "data_processing" and "training" were used to train XGBoost Regressor model it uses most basic hyperparameter tuning method using scikit-learn RandomizedSearchCV below is the before and after comparison:

 #### Model before hyperparameter tuning: